WordPress Manager For WHMCS

 Instance Images

-This section is dedicated to WordPress images that are used to allow clients to add WordPress installations using this very images of WordPress.
+This section is dedicated to WordPress images that are used to allow clients to add WordPress installations using these very images of WordPress.
 To create such an image, simply press the 'Add Image' button and then follow the steps described below. |

 In order to properly configure a new instance image you will need to set up the below options.
 Please be aware that to create such an instance image you will need to deliver full access data to a server with WordPress installations that will be used to create an image.